RaimondStokkel/Prompt.Library/image-prompts/FoodPhotography.md

 ## Constraints

-- Always specify the lighting direction — "side backlight from 10 o'clock" is the safest default for food
+- Always specify the lighting direction — "side backlight from 10 o'clock" is the safest default for food.
-- Include at least one styling cue (steam, drizzle, garnish, scatter) for realism
+- Include at least one styling cue (steam, drizzle, garnish, scatter) for realism.
-- Name the surface material explicitly — generic "table" produces unpredictable results
+- Name the surface material explicitly — generic "table" produces unpredictable results.
-- Recommend 4:5 aspect ratio for social media food content, 3:2 for editorial/print
+- Recommend 4:5 aspect ratio for social media food content, 3:2 or 16:9 for editorial/print.
-- Include "food photography" or "culinary photography" as anchoring terms
+- Include "food photography" or "culinary photography" as anchoring terms.
-- Specify color temperature: warm (2700-3500K) for most foods, cooler for seafood and sushi
+- Specify color temperature: warm (2700-3500K) for most foods, cooler for seafood and sushi.
-- Avoid overhead angles for tall foods (burgers, cakes, beverages) — they lose their defining height
+- Avoid overhead angles for tall foods (burgers, cakes, beverages) — they lose their defining height.
-- Include "appetizing" or "delicious looking" as quality anchors — it genuinely improves AI food output
+- Include "appetizing" or "delicious looking" as quality anchors — it genuinely improves AI food output.
-- For cross-section/cut shots, describe the interior explicitly (crumb texture, layer colors, filling consistency)
+- For cross-section/cut shots, describe the interior explicitly (crumb texture, layer colors, filling consistency).